markdewing/next_steps_in_programming/prog_by_trans_example.md

 Ideally the transformation to add the exception handling could be specified in a generic way - label or identify the code that opens and processes the file, and then add the exception handling code around it.
 Then the same transformation could be used for V1->V2 and V3->V4.

-### Other Projects: Atomist
-The Atomist approach is similar and looks very interesting.
-Code (https://github.com/atomist) and docs (http://docs.atomist.com/).
-Some description here: https://the-composition.com/software-that-writes-and-evolves-software-953578a6fc36 .
-It uses 'generators' to create initial code and 'editors' to manipulate existing code or projects in a structured manner.

-These transformations (editors and generators) are expression in DSL called 'rug'.
-The rug DSL currently works on regular expression-type matching in files, and file manipulations (create, delete, rename).
-There are some language-specific file handlers (though it's not clear from the documentation if these are a full parser for the target language or not).
-There is also support for microgrammars for manipulating more structured content.

-So far the focus of examples and editors seems to be on development and deployment of web applications and microservices.
-For instance, a generator for creating a new Python project (directory layout and initial files).
-The editors seem to operator more on the repository level than on the code level.
-(Not to say there aren't some code transformations, but they don't seem to be as numerous)

 ### Using Comby

 The simple Python example above is easy to express in Comby syntax.